Student Life & Services

 Mandatory New Student Check-In Requirements

-Federal regulations require that F-1 and J-1 newly-admitted international F-1 and J-1 students must report to the Coordinator of International Student Services to confirm arrival on LIM's campus for required government reporting, understand important immigration regulations and procedures required of F-1 and J-1 students.
+Federal regulations require that F-1 and J-1 newly-admitted international F-1 and J-1 students must report to the Coordinator of International Student Services to confirm arrival on the LIM campus for required government reporting, understand important immigration regulations and procedures required of F-1 and J-1 students.

 - Questions about International Student Orientation and travel documents: